Geneva Financial - Refinancing a Home

 You can get a lower interest rate.

 Get a lower interest rate.
 A lower rate often results in lower mortgage payments.
-You can use the extra money each month to pay off debt, for savings or investments, or to spend however you like.
+You can use the extra money each month to pay off debt, for savings or investments, or to spend however you like. ** Refinancing your existing loan may result in higher total finance charges for the life of the loan.

 You can get a shorter loan term.